BLOG

 Another great feature is the ability to reuse and repeat blocks across your site.

-I remember building a website a couple of years back with a page builder plugin.
-Every page on the website had to be structured in the same way.
+I remember building a website with a page builder plugin a few years back.
+Every page had to be structured the same way.

-For me, it meant, doing the same repetitive task of structuring and styling the pages in an identical way.
-At that point, I wondered if there was a way to clone the design or make a template so it could be reused and repeated across the site without having to redesign from scratch.
+For me, this meant doing the same repetitive task of identically structuring and styling the pages.
+At that point, I wondered if there was a way to clone the design or make a template so it could be reused and repeated across the site without redesigning from scratch.

 And that’s what reusable blocks in Gutenberg are for.

 ‘Simplify’ is a small word for what Full-Site editing will do to website development in WordPress.
-If it rolls out well, it would mean a renaissance for both the end users and the theme developers.
+If it rolls out well, it will mean a renaissance for the end users and the theme developers.

 How Will Gutenberg Transform The User Experience?

-For one, the users who bloated their site with page builder plugins like Elementor or Beaver Builder will not have to do so as the functionality of full-site and block based editing will be built in the core platform itself.
+For one, the users who bloated their site with page builder plugins like Elementor or Beaver Builder will not have to do so, as the functionality of full-site and block-based editing will be built into the core platform itself.

-For the end user, the full-site editing feature will lead to a simplified experience where they can create any kind of layout and design they can imagine.
+The full-site editing feature will simplify the end user’s experience, allowing them to create any layout and design they can imagine.

 They can convey ideas and information the way they want without any compromises or having to understand the technical side of things.

-The user can add and edit functionality more easily via a unified, coherent and consistent mechanism of blocks.
-They won’t have to traverse complex navigation menus or visit separate sections in order to change the behavior of the site.
-The user can manipulate everything directly in place from one single interface – the block.
+A unified, coherent, consistent block mechanism makes adding and editing functionality easier for users.
+They won’t have to traverse complex navigation menus or visit separate sections to change the site’s behavior.
+The user can manipulate everything directly from one interface—the block.

-Ultimately, any WordPress user with the correct capabilities (example: `administrator` WordPress role) will be able to access these templates in the WordPress admin, edit them in dedicated views and potentially export them as a theme.
+Ultimately, any WordPress user with the correct capabilities (for example: `administrator` WordPress role) can access these templates in the WordPress admin, edit them in dedicated views, and potentially export them as a theme.

-This particular part of the project will have far-reaching effects on the WordPress community.
-It means anyone – even people with no coding experience can create themes and even contribute them to the community.
+This part of the project will have far-reaching effects on the WordPress community.
+Anyone without coding experience can create themes and contribute them to the community.

-A free directory of customized themes doesn’t seem like a far-fetched idea now.
+A free customized theme directory doesn’t seem like a far-fetched idea now.

 But that brings us to the next question.
 What impact will it have on theme development?
 Will themes even exist?